6. CRSP clients

 Note

-It is highly recommended that your private key file is in PEM format and has a .pem file extension.
-The CRSP desktop client seems to more reliably recognize PEM-formatted keys
+• It is highly recommended that your private key file is in PEM format and has a .pem file extension.
+The CRSP desktop clients more reliably recognize PEM-formatted keys.

-If using Windows, it is recommended to use the Powershell method for generating keys and not use PuTTY.
+• If using Windows, it is recommended to use the Powershell method for generating ssh keys and not use PuTTY.

 Learn how to use SSH Agent on your desktop/laptop.
 If on Windows, you can also Putty’s pageant.
 SSH agents securely store a private key in memory so that you only have to type the key’s passphrase once.